Harry Salmon (businessman)

 Henry Salmon JP (1881–1950), was a British businessman, the chairman from 1941 to 1950 of J. Lyons and Co.

 Early life

 Harry Salmon was a younger son of Barnett Salmon (1829–1897) who co-founded Salmon & Gluckstein and J. Lyons and Co.

 Career

 Salmon was a director of J. Lyons and Co. by 1935, and chairman from 1941 to 1950, when he was succeeded by Major Montague Isidore Gluckstein OBE.

 Personal life

-Salmon married Lena Gluckstein, the daughter of Isidore Gluckstein and his wife Rose Cohen, and they had children:
+Salmon married Lena Gluckstein, the daughter of Isidore Gluckstein and his wife Rose Cohen.
+Their children included Geoffrey Salmon and Ruth Margaret Salmon Monbiot, the grandmother of George Monbiot.